AshleyHow/WindowsOSBuild/README.md

 * **OSVersion**

     This parameter is optional.
 OS name you want to check.
 Default value is Win10.
-Accepted values:
+Supported accepted values:

     | OS Name                                             | Version                                                                      |
     | :---------------------------------------------------| :--------------------------------------------------------------------------- |